tlokeshkumar/tlokeshkumar.github.io/_posts/2020-06-14-content-filtering-recommender-systems.md

 }
 ```

 The above dictionary gives the term frequency values of all the words in the corpus for the first document.
 For calculating the inverse document frequency, we need to know the number of times the words occur in all other documents.
-Let me display the dictionary which holds a list for each word, where each entry in that list represents whether that word is present in the corresponding document.
+Let me display the dictionary which holds a list for each word, where each entry in that list represents whether that word is present in the corresponding document (represented by its index position in the list).

 ```
 {